-All employees and students have an obligation to cooperate in the conduct of these Procedures.
+All employees and students are obligated to cooperate in the conduct of these Procedures.
 Failure to do so may result in disciplinary action.
-In the event that a Complainant chooses not to participate in an interview or declines to provide information requested by the University Investigator(s), the Title IX Coordinator and Affirmative Action Officer may dismiss the complaint if there is no independent information upon which to proceed.
-The Title IX Coordinator and Affirmative Action Officer shall provide written notice of such dismissal to the Complainant(s) and the Respondent(s).
+In the event that a Complainant chooses not to participate in an interview or declines to provide information requested by the University Investigator(s), the Title IX Coordinator and Director of Institutional Equity may dismiss the complaint if there is no independent information upon which to proceed.
+The Title IX Coordinator and Director of Institutional Equity shall provide written notice of such dismissal to the Complainant(s) and the Respondent(s).
 In the event that a Respondent(s) chooses not to participate in an interview or declines to provide information requested by the University Investigator(s), the University Investigator(s) may conclude that such information or interview, if provided or conducted, would be adverse to the Respondent(s).
 Where the complaint or the circumstances involve potential criminal conduct, however, a Party may choose to remain silent during the process, and such silence will not be held as an admission or considered to be adverse to the Party.

-In the event that an impacted Party chooses not to participate in an interview or declines to provide information requested by the University Investigator(s) in connection with a University-Initiated Investigation, the Title IX Coordinator and Affirmative Action Officer may dismiss the University-Initiated Investigation.
+In the event that an impacted Party chooses not to participate in an interview or declines to provide information requested by the University Investigator(s) in connection with a University-Initiated Investigation, the Title IX Coordinator and Director of Institutional Equity may dismiss the University-Initiated Investigation.

 All University community members are expected to provide truthful information in any report or proceeding under these Procedures.
 Any person who knowingly makes a false statement in connection with the initiation or resolution of a complaint or University-Initiated Investigation under these Procedures may be subject to appropriate discipline.
-Making a good faith report of Discrimination or Harassment that is not later substantiated is not considered a false statement.
+Making a good faith report of Discrimination, Harassment and/or Hazing that is not later substantiated is not considered a false statement.